kenaycock/Six-Bar-Walking-Mechanism/README.md

     * R4 = 2.3125
     * R5 = 3.8125
     * R6 = 4.6875
-4. **Mathematica/**: Mathematica notebook demonstrating an approach for modeling and optimizing the motion of the six-bar linkage.
+4. **Mathematica**: Mathematica notebook demonstrating an approach for modeling and optimizing the motion of the six-bar linkage.
 This is an old, uncommented notebook, and there is much room for improvement, but it may still be useful to you as an example of how to perform kinematic analysis of a linkage using a vector loop equation.
 5. **YouTube**:
     * **CAD Animation**: https://www.youtube.com/watch?v=XnWlYM9TIwI
     * **Working Prototype**: https://www.youtube.com/watch?v=2fwz9vatJR0

-Drop me a line or send me a video if you build a prototype, and let me know if you get stuck!
+Please share your results if you build a prototype!
+-Ken

 CREDIT
 ------